skyeterran/loom/README.md

-# Loom
+# (Loom)
-Loom is a dialogue system for games!
+Loom is a dialogue system for games with inline lisp-like expressions!